TooManyBees/beglitch/README.md

 # beglitch

-it's a js snippet for fetching a fragment shader and applying it to a dom node
+it's a js snippet for fetching a fragment shader and applying it to a dom node. uses [html2canvas](https://html2canvas.hertzen.com/)

 ## usage and demo